Risk Factors Dashboard

 Our operations expose us to the risk of material environmental liabilities.

-We are subject to various U.S. federal, state, local and non-U.S. laws and regulations related to environmental protection, including the discharge, treatment, storage, disposal and remediation of pollutants, hazardous substances and wastes.
+We are subject to various U.S. federal, state, local and non-U.S. laws and regulations related to environmental protection, including the utilization, discharge, treatment, storage, disposal and remediation of pollutants, hazardous substances and wastes.
 We could incur substantial costs, including cleanup costs, fines and civil or criminal sanctions, as well as third-party claims for property damage or personal injury, if we were to violate or become liable under environmental laws or regulations.
 In some cases, we are subject to such costs due to environmental impacts attributable to our current or past manufacturing operations or the operations of companies we have acquired.
 In other cases, we are subject to such costs due to an indemnification agreement between us and a third party relating to such environmental liabilities.
 In all cases, our current liabilities and ongoing cost assessments are based on current laws and regulations.
 New laws and regulations, more stringent enforcement of existing laws and regulations, the discovery of previously unknown contamination or the imposition of new remediation requirements could result in additional costs.
-For additional information relating to environmental contingencies, see Note 13 to our Consolidated Financial Statements.
+For additional information relating to environmental contingencies, see Note 14 to our Consolidated Financial Statements.

 We may be adversely affected by global climate change or by legal, regulatory or market responses to such change.

-water and waste requirements may drive increased costs to us and our suppliers and impact our production continuity and data facilities.
+waste requirements may drive increased costs to us and our suppliers and impact our production continuity and data facilities.

 Risks Related to Financing and Liquidity